sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-04/README.md

 ## const variables

-The `const` keyword can modify local variables, properties, function parameters, and variables declared as `const` cannot be changed once they are initialized. like:
+The `const` keyword can modify local variables, properties, function parameters, and variables.
+A variable declared as `const` cannot be changed once it is initialized, as below:

 ```solidity
 contract Test {